p-doom/crowd-code/README.md

 ![VS Code Recorder Extension](img/preview.gif)

 To use the extension, click on "Start recording" in the status bar (on the right) and begin working in your text editor.
 The extension will automatically start recording changes.
-When you're done, stop the recording and the extension will finalize the data and save it to a CSV, JSON and SRT file.
+When you're done, stop the recording and the extension will finalize the data and save it to a CSV (source), JSON and SRT file.

+Choose the format in which you want to export the data (SRT or JSON or both).

 ## Output